konli90/Walmart-Sales-Exploratory-Data-Analysi/README.md

 Weekly Viral Load Data Analysis

 This repository contains scripts and resources for analyzing Viral Load data collected from multiple molecular labs and hub labs in Malawi.
 The data is collected by data clerks using mobile devices through platforms like ODK or Kobo Collect.
-The collected data is then pushed to the central server of KoboToolbox.
+The collected data is then pushed to the central server of KoboToolbox every Friday by 12pm.
 The analysis of the data is performed using R, where an ETL process is employed to extract data from KoboToolbox, manipulate and aggregate it, and then push it to Power BI for visualization.
 Table of Contents

     Data Collection